lescipi/blog/content/post/MCMC_TFP/index.md

 * If $\rho<1$, set $\theta_{s+1}=\theta^*$ with probability $\rho$, otherwise set $\theta_{s+1}=\theta_s$ (this is where we use the standard uniform distribution -- in practice you draw a sample $u \sim \mathrm{Unif}(0,1)$ and check if $\rho > u$; if it is you accept the proposal)

-To sum up, we accept a proposed move to $\theta^*$ whenever the density of the (unnormalzied) joint distribution evaluated at $\theta^*$ is larger than the value of the unnormalized joint distribution evaluated at $\theta_s$ -- so $\theta$ will more often be found in places where the unnormalized joint distribution is denser.
+To sum up, we accept a proposed move to $\theta^\star$ whenever the density of the (unnormalzied) joint distribution evaluated at $\theta^\star$ is larger than the value of the unnormalized joint distribution evaluated at $\theta_s$ -- so $\theta$ will more often be found in places where the unnormalized joint distribution is denser.

 If this was all we accepted, $\theta$ would get stuck at a local mode of the target distribution, so we also accept occasional moves to lower density regions.